A long hike over the ridgelines of the Jenny Jump Mountains to Lake Just-It.

-11.4 miles.
-To Lake Justit Road and back.
+11.4 or 6.2 or 3.4 miles.
 Trail surface is easy to moderate, not that rocky, it’s mostly on old woods roads.
 There are a few hills that are a steep later on in the hike.
-The trail was overgrown in many areas (ouuuch thorns) when we went, but the trail may not have been officially open/completed yet.

 - Medium: Moderate 6.2 miles to the stream crossing noted below, and back.